siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 013 Two Observers One Transport.md

 ## The wave operator forces the unique re-description

 Let two isolated observers be in relative uniform translation at rate $v$ along the $x$-axis.
-By homogeneity and straight-line preservation, the change-of-description is linear.
-By transverse symmetry, $y' = y$,
+Assume the change-of-description is differentiable.
+Homogeneity of space and time means its Jacobian cannot depend on $x$ or $t$: otherwise the same local transport experiment, shifted to a different location or time, would transform by a different law.
+A differentiable map with constant Jacobian is affine.
+Choosing the origins to coincide at one event removes the additive constants, so the map is linear.
+Uniform relative translation along the $x$-axis and transverse symmetry then leave only $x$-$t$ mixing:
-$z' = z$.
-Write the most general linear mixing:
+$y' = y$, $z' = z$.
+Write the most general linear form:

 $$
 x' = a x + b t,